San Juan Hill, Manhattan: Displacement

 Writing-off the area of San Juan Hill as a slum was the first step in a post-WWII city redevelopment scheme that would spell the end of the working-class neighborhood.
 Robert Moses, chairman of the Committee on Slum Clearance and leader of city urban renewal projects throughout most of the 1950s and 1960s, employed a federal statute (Title I of the Housing Act of 1949) allowing for the seizing of land in San Juan Hill under the mechanism of eminent domain to facilitate his urban renewal projects.
 These projects created housing for the middle class while displacing lower-income families and made room for the performing arts complex of Lincoln Center.
 This post-WWII transformation of San Juan Hill neighborhood is considered to be an early example of urban gentrification.

+In 1947, the City of New York made San Juan Hill an area for redevelopment.
+Parts of San Juan Hill, from 61st to 64th Streets along Amsterdam to West End Avenues were demolished in 1947 to make way for the Amsterdam Houses project, completed in 1948.
+More than 1,100 families, mostly African-American and Puerto Rican, were evicted to build the Amsterdam Houses.
+During this time, the displacement of more than 7,000 lower-class families and 800 businesses occurred, largely because of an increase in real estate prices resulting from the ongoing renewal process.
+Known as the ideal tenement, Phipps was one of the last tenement buildings left standing after the demolition of San Juan Hill.

 In the 1950s, the neighborhood was almost completely torn down and Lincoln Center was built.
 By 1955, Robert Moses struck a deal with the Met Opera to develop the neighborhood north of Columbus Circle into a home for the arts.
 Other organizations such as Fordham University, the New York Philharmonic, and the Juilliard School of Music soon followed suit moved their headquarters and campuses to the center.
-The area had been the home of over 17,000 residents.
-Construction on the development project started in 1959.

 Legacy

 San Juan Hill was known as the birthplace of the Charleston and Bebop.
 Today, Lincoln Center is the home of the New York City Opera, New York Philharmonic, New York City Ballet, and the Metropolitan Opera.

-The 1926 David Belasco musical Lulu Belle is set in part in the community.
-It was adapted into the 1948 film.

-Location work for the film West Side Story (1961) used parts of San Juan Hill following the condemning of the neighborhood's buildings; piles of debris from recently demolished buildings feature in many shots.
-The same neighborhood serves as the setting for the 2021 film, with the added context of the impending construction of Lincoln Center serving as a major plot point.
+New York City locations used in the musical film West Side Story (1961) feature parts of San Juan Hill following the condemning of the neighborhood's buildings; piles of debris from recently demolished buildings are prominent in many scenes.
+The neighborhood also serves as the setting for Steven Spielberg's 2021 remake, with the added context of the impending construction of Lincoln Center serving as a major plot point.

+The neighborhood's social history, destruction and legacy are the subject of a 2024 documentary by filmmaker Stanley Nelson Jr., San Juan Hill: Manhattan's Lost Neighborhood.